ntampellini/TSCoDe/README.md

 After each reactive index, it is possible to specify a letter (`a`, `b` or `c`) to represent the "flag" of that atom.
 If provided, the program will only yield the regioisomers that respect those atom pairings.
 For "chelotropic embeds", one could specify that a single atom has two flags, for example the oxygen atom of a peracid, like `4ab`.

 If a `NEB` calculation is to be performed on a trimolecular transition state, the reactive distance "scanned" is the first imposed (`a`).
 See `NEB` keyword in the keyword section.

+Molecule files can be preceded by *operators*, like `csearch>molecule.xyz`.
+They operate on the input file before it is fed to TSCoDe.
+It is important not to include any space character between the operator and the molecule name.

+- **`mopac>`** - Performs a MOPAC optimization of the structure(s) before using it in TSCoDe.
+Generates a new `molecule_opt.xyz` file with the optimized coordinates.

+- **`csearch>`** - Performs a simple Openbabel conformational search and optimizes all conformers with MOPAC.
+Then, a maximum of five best conformers are used to run TSCoDe.
+Generates a new `molecule_confs.xyz` file with all optimized conformers.

 ### Good practice and suggested options